shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/link.md

   auto link = autd3::link::Simulator().port(50632).build();
 ```

-The port number should be the same as the AUTD Simulator setting.
+The port number should be the same as the AUTD Simulator settings.

 [^fn_remote_twin]: Wireless LAN is also acceptable.

 [^fn_soem]: More lax than TwinCAT, and may work normally.

-[^fn_soem_err]: Note that there is nothing you can do except to terminate the program immediately because it is unrecoverable.
+[^fn_soem_err]: Note that there is nothing you can do except terminate the program immediately because it is unrecoverable.